The #1 Goal using our trading approach is to get your Trade to Delta Neutral.

 Scenario 3 – Price is not able to reach the Delta Target and results in a full stop-out

 Notice that 3-tick and 1-point Delta Targets are used interchangeably in these examples – as well as 1.5-point and 2-point stops.
 The reason is that market conditions vary and it makes sense to have flexibility to adapt to different conditions.
-The concept is exactly the same.
+The concept is exactly the same – you are just adjusting your tolerances based on current market conditions.

 In a fast, high-volume active market the 1-point Delta Target / 2-point Stop configuration will have a high degree of success.